mukasaj/YOLOv3_Realtime_Setup/README.md

 	1. Compile darknet_YOLOv3

- I just want to say a quick thank you to pjreddie, AlexeyAB and learnopencv, some of thier material are used in this repo.
+ I just want to say a quick thank you to pjreddie, AlexeyAB and learnopencv, some of thier materials are used in this repo.